 all stories from this project:

-Pat Tassoni: Community Roots, Liberation Cafe
+Pat Tassoni: Community Roots 2023-24 Third Spaces Series, Liberation Cafe

 “In 1989, the Berlin Wall fell.
 Three months later, Nelson Mandela was freed from South Africa, signaling the fall of apartheid.
 Everything is changing around the world–standing up against tyranny or bringing down totalitarianism–but then Bush starts a war later that year.
 So in the 90s, getting together opposing Bush in the war and creating sort of an activist community.
 There was a lot going on in Olympia.
 I think there was just a lot going on in general everywhere.”